-- 11.17.2 If there is no such provision, the Public Contracts Regulations 2015 define such limitations. - 11.17.3 The Public Contracts Regulations 2015 provide further constraints on this matter, under which modifications/variations/extensions are capped at 50% of the original award value. - 11.17.4 Further approval is not required to extend an agreement beyond the original term/scope where prior approval was granted as part of the procurement process. - 11.17.5 If there was no provision to extend, further approvals are required from the Health Board budget holder and the local Head of Procurement.
+- 11.17.1 Extending, modifying or varying the scope of an existing contract is possible, if the provision to do so was included as an option in the original awarded contract, e.g. scope of requirement, further expenditure due to unforeseen circumstances, change in regulatory requirements, etc. - 11.17.2 If there is no such provision, the Public Contracts Regulations 2015 define such limitations. - 11.17.3 The Public Contracts Regulations 2015 provide further constraints on this matter, under which modifications/variations/extensions are capped at 50% of the original award value. - 11.17.4 Further approval is not required to extend an agreement beyond the original term/scope where prior approval was granted as part of the procurement process. - 11.17.5 If there was no provision to extend, further approvals are required from the Health Board budget holder and the local Head of Procurement.
 Budget holders must also be mindful of the threshold under which the original contract was awarded.
-Any increase in the contract value may require a more senior level of approval in line with the Scheme of Delegation. - 11.17.6 This ensures an appropriate identification and assessment of potential risks to the Health Board's compliance of approvals being granted within the Scheme of Delegation and assurance that value for money continues to be delivered from public funds. - 11.17.7 The budget holder must seek advice from NWSSP Procurement Services in advance of committing further expenditure to ensure the contract is reflective of requirements.
+Any increase in the contract value may require a more senior level of approval in line with the Scheme of Delegation.

+- 11.17.6 This ensures an appropriate identification and assessment of potential risks to the Health Boards compliance of approvals being granted within the Scheme of Delegation and assurance that value for money continues to be delivered from public funds. - 11.17.7 The budget holder must seek advice from NWSSP Procurement Services in advance of committing further expenditure to ensure the contract is reflective of requirements.
 The budget holder must assess whether there is sufficient evidence to support the justification and whether the budget is available to support the additional requirements.